 It's a good idea to keep an eye on the amount of sugar in your diet.
 Natural sugar, the kind found in apples or potatoes, is better for you than added sugar, which is in soda and baked goods.
-For most women, the American Heart Association recommends no more than 6 teaspoons of added sugar a day, and no more than 9 teaspoons for most men.
+It is recommended that no more than 10% of calories each day should come from added sugars.
+This equals to about 200 calories or 12 teaspoons based on a 2,000 calorie diet.
 Food labels list the amount of total sugar, but check the ingredients to see if sugar was added.
 (Look for words like "fructose," "sucrose," or "corn sweetener.")

-Mustard has only a tiny amount of sugar (.14 grams).
+Mustard has only a tiny amount of sugar.
 So if you're on the fence about whether to put ketchup or mustard on your hot dog, this might help you decide.

 Surprise!
 This dried fruit has 50% more sugar than the same amount of gummy bears.